postcss/postcss-load-config/README.md

 })
 ```

-> ℹ️ When using an `{Object}`, the key can be a Node.js module name, a path to a JavaScript file that is relative to the directory of the postcss config file, or an absolute path to a JavaScript file.
+> ℹ️ When using an `{Object}`, the key can be a Node.js module name, a path to a JavaScript file that is relative to the directory of the PostCSS config file, or an absolute path to a JavaScript file.

 #### `{Array}`